Establishing A Brand Voice: The Everyman Archetype - App Development | Chop Dawg | Think Partner, Not Agency

 Establishing A Brand Voice: The Everyman Archetype

 Powerful brands are actually individuals with their own unique personalities.
-Keep this in mind when establishing a brand voice.

 If they weren’t, no one would be able to tell them apart from a line of products and services offering the same thing.
+This goes further than just relatability, tapping into our collective subconscious by mirroring our shared human needs.

 It helps us as business operators and marketers to create consumer connections that are practically instinctual.